aubreyrjones/lemon-py/README.md

 `pip3 install ./lemon-py.tar.gz`.

 I'm working on getting it on pypi, but my environment doesn't make `twine` happy for some reason.
+It's also not cross-platform, and I can't figure out how to red-list the right operating systems.

 # Invocation

-The following modules can be invoked from the command line using `python3 -m MOD ARGS...`.
+The following modules can be invoked from the command line directly by using `python3 -m MOD ARGS...`.
+If you've installed the packaged release, you'll also have access to short-form scripts that call these modules.
 All of these modules support a `--help` argument that will give usage information on the particular command and its options.

+* [`lemon_py.BuildGrammar`] : `$ lempy_build [OPTIONS] path/to/grammar.lemon` -
-* `lemon_py.BuildGrammar` (`lempy_build`) - build a grammar file containing lemon-py
-  lexer definitions and Lemon grammar into a loadable python module, and (optionally/usually) install that to the current user's local python packages.
+  build a grammar file containing lemon-py lexer definitions and Lemon grammar into a loadable python module, and (optionally/usually) install that to the current user's local python packages.

+  * `--terminals` - builds the grammar, and prints out a skeleton lexer definition.

+  * `--debug` - instead of building intermediate files into a temporary directory, drop the files into the current working directory (but also still install the package).

+  * `--noinstall` - build the grammar, but skip the step where it's installed to the user's path.
+Best used with `--debug`.

+  * `--cpp DIR` - instead of building a Python parser module, output an implementation file and clean header into the indicated directory.

+* [`lemon_py.Driver`] : `$ lempy [OPTIONS] parser_module path/to/input.txt` -
-* `lemon_py.Driver` (`lempy`) - load a lemon-py parser module, parse a file into a tree, and perform basic operations like graphical tree visualization and JSON export.
+  load a lemon-py parser module (not a raw grammar file), parse a file into a tree (accepting the input or throwing error), and optionally perform basic operations like graphical tree visualization and JSON export.

+  * `--json` - dump the parse tree to the console in JSON format.
+Note that this can easily be an _enormous_ amount of text, as parse trees are highly redundant.

+  * `--dot output_file` - dump a GraphViz `dot` representation of the parse tree into the given file.
+You can then render it with the `dot` binary.

+  * `--vis` - if both `dot` and ImageMagick `display` are installed, this command will automatically display the `dot`-rendered parse tree.

 Build a grammar into a loadable module and place it in your personal site-packages path using the following command:

 ```
 # long form
-python3 -m lemon_py.BuildGrammar path/to/grammar.lemon
+$ python3 -m lemon_py.BuildGrammar path/to/grammar.lemon

-# shorter version (if `bin/` is in path)
+# shorter version (if you installed the package or `bin/` is in path)
-lempy_build path/to/grammar.lemon
+$ lempy_build path/to/grammar.lemon
 ```

 You can then load it in Python with `import MOD_NAME`, where `MOD_NAME` is whatever you configured with the `@pymod` directive inside the grammar file.

-You can also use `python3 -m lemon_py.Driver MOD_NAME path/to/input.txt`
-or `lempy MOD_NAME path/to/input.txt` to parse a file and run some basic operations on the resulting parse tree.
-One such option is `--vis`, which will run graphviz `dot` and ImageMagick `display` to visualize the parse tree (assuming those tools are installed).
-Another is `--json`, which will dump a JSON copy of the parse tree to the console.

-Convenience scripts for `BuildGrammar` and `Driver` are located in `bin/` and are called `lempy_build` and `lempy` respectively.
-Assuming the modules above are on your `PYTHONPATH` somehow, these scripts only need to be anywhere on your regular `PATH`.

 _____________________________________________________________________